newcon/SecurityTools/Contibuting.md

     - If you know git, please fork the repo and send pull requests.
 3. We have 3 kinds of lists.
 Choose the right one:

-    - **Open Source** : All the open source tools [OpenSource](https://github.com/newcon/securitytools/opensource.md)
+    - **Open Source** : All the open source tools.
+Here's a link for the reference [Open Source](https://opensource.org/).
+[OpenSource](https://github.com/newcon/securitytools/opensource.md)
     - **Free and closed source** : All the free tools are not open source.
 Please validate before adding to the list.
-Here's a link for the reference [difference between free and open source](https://www.gnu.org/philosophy/open-source-misses-the-point.en.html) [Free-and-closedsource](https://github.com/newcon/securitytools/free-and-closedsource.md)
+Here's a link for the reference [difference between free and open source](https://www.gnu.org/philosophy/open-source-misses-the-point.en.html).
+File link [Free-and-closedsource](https://github.com/newcon/securitytools/free-and-closedsource.md)
-    - **Paid** : All those tools that need to be bought or are paid for use
+    - **Paid** : All those tools that need to be bought or are paid for use.

 4. Make sure to follow the [guidelines below](#guidelines) and respect the [formatting](#formatting) of the files